The Twenty-One Balloons: Comparison to The Diamond as Big as the Ritz

 The story is preceded by a note from du Bois, informing that just before publication his publisher noted a "strong resemblance" between the book and The Diamond as Big as the Ritz, a novella written by F. Scott Fitzgerald in 1922.
 Du Bois acknowledges it is "not only quite similar in general plot, but was also altogether a collection of very similar ideas."
 He says it was the first time he had heard of Fitzgerald's story, and "the fact that F. Scott Fitzgerald and I apparently would spend our billion in like ways right down to being dumped from bed into a bathtub is, quite frankly, beyond my explanation."

 The two stories share the common concept of a giant diamond mine and the resulting need to protect the secret of its existence.
 However, they differ significantly in tone and plot details.
 Fitzgerald's story does not involve balloons, nor a Utopian society on Krakatoa, nor fantastic mechanical inventions like those described in du Bois's story.
 Fitzgerald's story also takes a darker tone, with the mad owner of the mine having constructed a hollow in the earth to imprison the unfortunates who had discovered the mine.
 The story's protagonist has a sexual encounter with the daughter of the mine owner, and discovers that he faces execution.

 The stories also differ in their intentions and audiences.
 The Twenty-One Balloons is a children's story, with only a mild, playful interest in social commentary.
 By contrast, "The Diamond as Big as the Ritz" is a parable for adults; it articulates large social themes that preoccupied Fitzgerald throughout his career as a mature writer, and which found their way into his major novels, notably The Great Gatsby.

-The two stories in popular culture
+In popular culture

-In the TV show Mad Men, season four, episode five ("The Chrysanthemum and the Sword"), the du Bois novel is being read by a child, Sally Draper; in season two, episode three ("The Benefactor"), her mother, Betty Draper, reads out of the Fitzgerald collection containing his story (Babylon Revisited and Other Stories).
+In the TV show Mad Men, season four, episode five ("The Chrysanthemum and the Sword"), The Twenty-One Balloons is being read by a child, Sally Draper.